Is the dark affecting your mood?

-Does the winter holiday season leave you withdrawn instead of full of joy and mirth?
+Does the winter holiday season leave you withdrawn instead of full of joy?

 The darkness of our shortened days could be affecting your mood.